runarorama/scala-mset/README.md

 ### M-Realms and monus

 An `MRealm` is a realm with a partial additive inverse called `monus`.
-Every `RingRealm` is an `MRealm`, where the partial inverse happens to be exact.
-This inverse is a kind of _truncated_ or _residuated_ subtraction.
+Every `RingRealm` is an `MRealm`, where the monus happens to be exact.
+A monus operation is a kind of _truncated_ or _residuated_ subtraction.

 The monus must be left adjoint to the addition: